forsbergsskola-se/UnrealCrafting-Assignment/README.md

   - Environment: HandPainted Environment
   - Character BP, mesh and animation: from the official Unreal Learning Kit character
   - Grabbed UI from many places and tutorials
+- Default branch is the `final` branch, due to merging issues, a new branch is created and set as default to easily get the last updated fixes done while avoiding merge issues

 Done: